Visitors exploring the monastic site at Glendalough in Ireland’s Ancient East, with a round tower, stone church, and wooded hills in the background.

 Wicklow Way

-Ireland’s first long-distance trail weaves through the “Garden of Ireland.”
-Walk past glacial valleys, mossy forests, and heathered uplands, with highlights including Powerscourt Waterfall and the monastic site of Glendalough — a spiritual centre since the 6th century.
+Ireland’s first long-distance waymarked trail, opened in 1980, weaves through the “Garden of Ireland.”
+Stretching about 131 km from Marlay Park in Dublin to Clonegal in County Carlow, it passes glacial valleys, mossy forests, and heathered uplands, with highlights including Powerscourt Waterfall and the monastic site of Glendalough — a spiritual centre since the 6th century.

 Royal Canal Greenway

-Ireland’s longest greenway follows a 225-year-old canal from Maynooth to Longford.
+Ireland’s longest greenway follows a 225-year-old canal from Maynooth to Cloondara in County Longford.
 Flat and peaceful, it passes stone bridges, old lock houses, and tranquil farmland.
 Ideal for easy day walks, cycling, and spotting canal-side wildlife.

 Boyne Valley Trails